Financial-Times/origami/components/o-multi-select/README.md

 ## Usage

-`o-multi-select` expects options to be provided in the `<select>` tag.This will make the component accessible for users with screen readers and users with JavaScript disabled.
+`o-multi-select` expects options to be provided in the `<select>` tag.
+This will make the component accessible for users with screen readers and users with JavaScript disabled.
 The component will automatically enhance the experience for users with JavaScript enabled.
 More about this in [Markup](#markup) section.

 ## Markup

-We use `o-forms` component to apply styles to some parts of multi-select component.
-This is to make sure that the component is consistent with other form elements.
+We recommend to use  `o-forms` component to apply styles to some parts of multi-select component.
+This will make sure the component consistent with other form elements.

 ### Core support